 Working in a factory or warehouse with work machinery can be a dangerous job.
 Whilst it’s true that machinery speeds up our jobs and makes things easier, it can also cause serious injuries when things go wrong.
 It’s up to employers to ensure that staff receive the training they need to use machinery safely and without risk, but also to ensure that machinery is well maintained and safe to use.
 Should employers fail to meet their responsibilities, an employee could claim compensation if they are injured by faulty work machinery.

-The most common work machinery accidents
+Common work machinery accidents

 In 2015/16, there were 144 fatal injuries sustained at workplaces across the UK – contact with moving machinery was responsible for nine fatalities, whilst being struck by a moving vehicle accounted for 27 fatalities.
 But what are some of the most common work machinery accidents?
 It really depends what type of industry you are working in and the type of machinery you are coming into contact with.
 Over more than the last 16 years, Accident Advice Helpline has helped hundreds of workers to claim compensation after being injured by work machinery, and here are some of the most common machinery accidents we have handled claims for: